akiratechhq/review-indexed-sigmacommittee-2021-02/Readme.md

  - [Scope](#scope)
  - [Recommendations](#recommendations)
  - [Issues](#issues)
+     - [[CommitteeTimelock] - Can omit the events from the contract implementation](#committeetimelock---can-omit-the-events-from-the-contract-implementation)
+     - [[WIP] [ContractName] - txHash does not uniquely identify an action](#wip-contractname---txhash-does-not-uniquely-identify-an-action)
      - [[CommitteeTimelock] - update require err message to reflect condition](#committeetimelock---update-require-err-message-to-reflect-condition)
  - [Artifacts](#artifacts)
      - [Sūrya](#surya)